 Itsukushima: The Temple in the Water

-Kiyomizu-dera: The Kyoto Temple with a Stunning View
+Kiyomizu-dera: The Temple of Kyoto with Stunning Views

-Located in Uji, near Kyoto, Byodo-in is known for the Phoenix Hall, a building that appears on the 10-yen coins.
-This 11th-century temple is a classic example of Heian Buddhist architecture and is surrounded by a reflective pond that mirrors its timeless beauty.
+Situated in Uji, near Kyoto, Byodo-in is known for the Phoenix Hall, a building that appears on the 10 yen coins.
+This 11th-century temple is a classic example of Heian Buddhist architecture and is surrounded by a mirror pond that reflects its timeless beauty.

 Rinnō-ji: The Historic Temple of Nikko

-Located in Nikko, Rinnō-ji is famous for its three great golden Buddhas and its significance as a Buddhist center in the region.
+Located in Nikko, Rinnō-ji is famous for its three large golden Buddhas and its importance as a Buddhist center in the region.
 Founded in the 8th century, it is one of the most visited temples in Nikko National Park, amidst stunning mountains and waterfalls.

 Sanjusangendo: The Hall of a Thousand Statues

-Another highlight of Kyoto, Sanjusangendo houses 1,001 statues of the goddess Kannon, each intricately carved from wood with amazing details.
-This 13th-century temple impresses not only with the number of statues but also with the spiritual impact of the location.
+Another highlight in Kyoto, Sanjusangendo houses 1,001 statues of the goddess Kannon, each carved from wood with incredible detail.
+This 13th-century temple impresses not only with the number of statues but also with the spiritual impact of the site.

 Ginkaku-ji: The Silver Pavilion

-Also in Kyoto, Ginkaku-ji, or the Silver Pavilion, was inspired by Kinkaku-ji, but with a more modest focus.
-Although the building was never coated in silver, the temple stands out for its zen gardens and landscaping that reflect the simplicity of wabi-sabi aesthetics.
+Also in Kyoto, Ginkaku-ji, or the Silver Pavilion, was inspired by Kinkaku-ji but with a more modest focus.
+Although the building was never covered in silver, the temple stands out for its zen gardens and landscaping that reflect the simplicity of wabi-sabi aesthetics.

 Daigo-ji: A Historical Treasure